mopacfan/tmhub.github.io/argento/default/category-page.md

 Category description is shown as collapsed block, when its height is longer than 250px.
 If you would like to disable description collapsing, you can add the following code to [custom.xml][custom_xml]:
+If you want remove "more" only for some specific categories, you have to remove custom.xml file.
+Then place "<remove name="collapsed_category_description"/>" code in textarea "Custom Layout Update" for category where you want to remove "more":

 ```xml
 <remove name="collapsed_category_description"/>